Fast. Easy. Secure.

 One of the most notable benefits to a Solo 401(k) Plan is the fact that funds are tax-deferred while in the account.
 That means that any money that goes into your Solo 401(k) account is also tax-deferred until withdrawn.

-The contributions you make to your Solo 401(k) Plan can be tax deductible, provided you meet certain requirements.
+The contributions you make to your Solo 401(k) Plan may be tax deductible, provided you meet certain requirements.

-Up to $18,000 of your elective deferrals can be Roth or post-taxed contributions and grow tax-free instead of tax-deferred.
+Up to $19,000 of your elective deferrals can be Roth or after-tax contributions, Roth contributions may grow tax-free instead of tax-deferred if certain requirements are met.

 PERSONAL LOAN AVAILABILITY